 Preservation, Heritage, and Memory

-Historic preservation is one of the most important innovations to shape the urban landscape in a generation.
-It constitutes a powerful tool for citizens, planners, architects, designers, and policy makers.
-At the same time, preservation involves fundamental questions of culture, memory, and the public good that arise around historic places.
-Why do we preserve buildings?
+How do we choose what to save and what to throw away?
+What do we choose to remember, and how do we choose to forget?
+Preservation, Conservation, Heritage, and other aspects of memory-making constitute a powerful arena of conflict for citizens, planners, architects, designers, and policy makers.
+Debates over what to save, how to save it, and how to interpret what we save involve fundamental questions of culture, memory, and the public good.
+Why do we preserve buildings and things?
 How do we determine what elements are significant?
 Who should sit at the table where such decisions are made?
-These questions drive a lot of my interest in built environments, informing projects that are not even about preservation as a practice, but that nevertheless involve the city as a site for the construction of collective memory.
+How do our idiosyncratic personal memories connect to broader collective memory?
+These questions drive a lot of my interest in urban policy, planning, and built environments, informing projects that are not always about preservation as an instrumental practice, but rather about cities, places, and artifacts as sites for the construction of collective memory.

 Building Typology Performance Study.
 New York site supervisor for national study undertaken by the Preservation Green Lab and the National Trust for Historic Preservation, September 2011 - May 2012.